irdrdphe/my-activity-journal-privacy-policy/index.md

 Should you volunteer to participate in our online survey: “To Zoom or not to Zoom: How has your lifestyle changed during lockdown”, then your email address may be used to link your data sets, but your data will remain pseudonymised according to the privacy policies of both research projects.
 Your information is likely to be shared within the project team, primarily in a way that we can identify you as a participant.
 Any personal information used in research will have identifiers removed (making it anonymous) before sharing more widely or publishing the research outcomes.

+Your information is likely to be shared within the project team, primarily in a way that we can identify you as a participant.
+Any personal information used in research will have identifiers removed (making it anonymous) before sharing more widely or publishing the research outcomes.

 Pseudonymised data may be used for the purposes of:
 * App evaluation;
 * Education and research; or